vm0303/React-Weather-App/README.md

 # React-Weather-App

-In college, I did a simple weather app using Ajax calls and free weather APIs.
+In college, I coded a simple weather app using JavaScript Ajax calls  and a free weather API.
 However, I forgot to save my old project and lost it when I did a factory reset on my whole computer.

 So, I decided to start this project from scratch, but use React JS and Tailwind CSS to make the website more modern and cool!